 How is childhood leukemia classified?

-Classification of the leukemia plays a major role in determining both treatment options and a child’s outlook (prognosis).
-Determining its type (acute lymphocytic, acute myeloid, etc.) and subtype is done by testing samples of the blood, bone marrow, and sometimes lymph nodes or cerebrospinal fluid (CSF), as described in “How is childhood leukemia diagnosed?”.
+The type of leukemia a child has plays a major role in both treatment options and the child’s outlook (prognosis).
+Determining the type (acute lymphocytic, acute myeloid, etc.) and subtype of the leukemia is done by testing samples of the blood, bone marrow, and sometimes lymph nodes or cerebrospinal fluid (CSF), as described in “How is childhood leukemia diagnosed?”

 Acute lymphocytic (lymphoblastic) leukemia (ALL)